rakeshcusat/kafka-workshop/README.md

   ```
   /home/vagrant/workspace/zookeeper-3.4.6/bin/zkCli.sh -server localhost:2181
   ```
-  Once you are logged into cli then you can explore the zk data structure.
-It is organized as file system. you can use command like `ls /consumers` to list down the different consumers.
+  Once you are logged into cli, you can explore the ZK data structure.
+It is organized as a file system.
+You can use command like `ls /consumers` to list different consumers.

 ### Repository information
 ---